A Skylit Drive: Signals and A Skylit Drive (2018–present)

+Halfway through their tour at the end of 2023 KC Marotta had to leave the band due to his tour obligations for his other band Wheatus.
+A Skylit Drive later announced they had gotten a new drummer Ethan Church.

-Jordan Blake's return (2022–present)
+Jordan Blake's return and death (2022–2023)

 On January 23, 2022, the Instagram and Twitter accounts of the band's original 2006 lineup announced that they were reuniting in celebration of the 15th anniversary of their debut EP She Watched the Sky.
 The reformed group booked festival appearances at So What?! and Swanfest 2022.
+Blake died on April 30, 2023, at 36 years old.

+The band played memorial shows afterwards for Blake with Jonny Craig performing vocals.

 Musical style

-While the band's debut EP involved predominantly screaming vocals, this was changed during the recording of the Wires... album when Jagmin became the lead vocalist.
+While the band's debut EP involved predominantly screaming vocals, this was changed during the recording of the Wires album when Jagmin became the lead vocalist.
 The band were "happy with the vocal style we've chosen [as] the popularity of Wires along with it [...] gives us a good enough thumbs up that the singing/screaming ratio we've stuck to is what works for us".